alexjmoore/aci-connector-k8s-arm/README.md

 ## Dockerfile

-Updated Dockerfile for the ACI Connector to use an ARM based image, note this also required NodeJS and NPM packages to be installed.
+Updated Dockerfile for the ACI Connector to use an ARM based image, note this also required NodeJS and NPM packages to be installed - there may be better base images to use.

 ## aci-connector-rbac.yamp